-1. Vacuum Indicator (VAC) - CHECK EIS SYSTEM page to make sure vacuum pointer is in green arc limits.
+1. Vacuum Indicator (VAC) - CHECK EIS SYSTEM PAGE (make sure vacuum pointer is in green band limits)

-IF VACUUM POINTER IS OUT OF THE GREEN ARC DURING FLIGHT OR THE GYRO FLAG IS SHOWN ON THE STANDBY ATTITUDE INDICATOR, THE STANDBY ATTITUDE INDICATOR MUST NOT BE__USED_FOR_ATTITUDE INFORMATION.
+IF VACUUM POINTER IS OUT OF THE GREEN BAND DURING FLIGHT OR THE GYRO FLAG IS SHOWN ON THE STANDBY ATTITUDE INDICATOR, THE STANDBY ATTITUDE INDICATOR MUST NOT BE USED FOR ATTITUDE INFORMATION.

-HIGH CARBON MONOXIDE (CO) LEVEL ANNUNCIATOR (if installed)
+HIGH CARBON MONOXIDE (CO) LEVEL ADVISORY